 How Knowing What to Eat Helps Muscle Growth

 mTOR is a complex protein that regulates muscle growth.
 When a person lifts weights, they activate the protein to initiate muscle growth, also known as muscle protein synthesis.
 However, a muscle protein balances the mTOR production, which one must monitor, to grow muscles.
 When the protein balance is positive or surplus, it leads to an increase in muscle cells.
 Also, it requires energy which the cells get from amino acids.
 And as the body does not produce essential amino acids, people need to consume them through high-quality sources like eggs, dairy, meats, oats, greens, almonds and more.
 On the contrary, if one doesn’t eat right, they would not have the energy to work out or provide the right nutrients to develop the muscles.
 This is where muscle meals come into play as they provide curated, wholesome meals to meet each person’s needs.
+That’s why it’s good to build a workout routine at home with protein-filled meals and start to exercise with a set of dumbbells while building your muscles.

 The Role of Proteins and Carbohydrates